aureoncorner-dotcom/Cross-Substrate-Emergent-Coherence/README.md

 # Cross-Substrate-Emergent-Coherence
-Human + AI Collaboration: More than the sum of it's parts.
+Human + AI Collaboration: More than the sum of its parts.

 # License Summary – # Cross-Substrate Emergent Coherence
 All files in this collection are released under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).